 Projects are either new initiatives or ones that complement, build upon or scale existing initiatives.

 Projects are action oriented and aim to make tangible change happen on McGill campus(es).
-These typically do not include
+These typically do not include research projects.

 Scope and scale are taken into account when the Governance Council evaluates project applications.
 Typically, projects are evaluated on: